byuoitav/team/notes/replacementnotes.md

 > If the failed pi is still responding on the network you'll have to unplug them before readressing the replacement.

 1. Flash a replacement pi (You can have a PI preflashed, see the note about pre-flashing.)
-> You can perform all these steps AFTER putting the new pi in the room, but they can be done before hand as well.
+> You can perform all these steps AFTER putting the new pi in the room, but they can be done before as well.
 1. SSH into the replacement pi from a terminal (PUTTY or bash) via: ssh pi@{HOSTNAME}.byu.edu e.g. ssh pi@ITB-1101-CP1.byu.edu